 John 3:16

-Some people believe it ended in verse 15, and if so, the apostle John (the writer of this account) continued this idea in the famous verse 16 as commentary.
-So if Jesus’ verbal words ended with verse 15, and if it really was John who said verse 16, does it make a difference?
+Some people believe it ended in verse 15, and if so, the apostle John (the inspired writer of this account) continued this idea in the famous verse 16 as commentary.
+So, if Jesus’ verbal words ended with verse 15, and if it really was John who said verse 16, does it make a difference?
 No, and that leads us to our second major problem with being a red-letter Christian.

 It’s self-defeating

-To believe the red letters of the Bible are more important than the black letters, you have to disbelieve the red letters.
+To believe that the red letters of the Bible are more important than the black letters, you have to disbelieve the red letters.
 Let’s break this down.
 Matthew 4:17 says, “From that time Jesus began to preach and to say,

 ‘Repent, for the kingdom of heaven is at hand.’”